Make Money Side Hustles

 This one’s a no-brainer for all you designers and artists out there: You can make legit money selling digital downloads such as drawings, eBooks, online courses, WordPress templates, and stock photographs.
 You can sell on platforms like Etsy, Fiverr, or Amazon Kindle Direct Publishing and set your own price for each item, though certain sites might take a cut of each sale.

-The great thing about selling downloadable products is that with many of them, you create one master version of the item and can sell copies of it over and over.
+The great thing about selling downloadable products is that it’s scalable.
+After you create the orgiinal version of the item, you can sell infinite copies of it over and over.
 Any time someone purchases your listing, they receive a downloadable copy and you continue to earn passive income.

 10. Become a freelance writer